Search waiting | Matsusada Precision

 a.
 Natural Air-Cooling

-Natural air-cooled power supplies dissipate the heat via radiation and convection with the use of forced air-cooling (ie: fan).
+Natural air-cooling (or convection cooling) dissipates heat via radiation and convection without the use of a fan.
 Most heat dissipation is done via convection and thus sufficient space for airflow is required.
 When placing a natural air-cooled power supply inside an enclosure, be sure there is proper ventilation to prevent the accumulation of hot air.
-Placing a larger vent near the exhaust is more effective than intake larger.
-Always install the power supply in a specified manner that in which it was designed.
+Ensuring adequate exhaust ventilation is often more effective than enlarging the intake.
+Always install the power supply in the specified manner that in which it was designed.

 b.
 Forced Air-Cooling